Virginia fisherman sentenced for illegally harvesting $37K worth of striped bass

 NORFOLK, Va.
 (WRIC) — A Virginia fisherman has been sentenced for illegally harvesting striped bass over the course of several years.

-52-year-old commercial fisherman Keith J. Martin was sentenced to four months in prison on October 26.
-He was required to begin his sentence by noon December 12.
-It was recommended by the court to the Bureau of Prisons that Martin be incarcerated in a medical facility.
+52-year-old commercial fisherman Keith J. Martin, from Saxis on the Eastern Shore, was sentenced to four months in prison on Oct.
+26. He was required to begin his sentence by noon Dec.
+12. It was recommended by the court to the Bureau of Prisons that Martin be incarcerated in a medical facility.

 Upon his release, Martin was sentenced to three years of supervised release.
 On the condition of and for the duration of his supervised release, Martin will be prohibited from participating in any form of commercial fishing unless approved by the U.S. Probation Office and will be required to participate in an approved mental health treatment program.